Shamsuddin Qasemi: Education

 His early education began at the local maktab under Mawlana Abdul Aziz Munshi and then at the local primary school, before joining the Riazul Uloom Madrasa.
 It was with the suggestion of Muhammad Musa, his teacher at Riazul Uloom, that he later enrolled at the Harishpur Bashiria Ahmadia Senior Madrasa in Sandwip.
 Qasemi passed his dakhil, alim (1st) and fazil (1st) qualifications from the Harishpur madrasa.
 He studied various books there including Al-Hidayah, Tafsir al-Jalalayn, and Mishkat al-Masabih.
 In 1955, he set off for Darul Uloom Deoband in India, where he learnt fiqh, Arabic literature and logic.
 His teachers in Deoband included Nasir Ahmed Khan, Naim Deobandi, Ahmed Hasan Bihari, Abdul Ahad Deobandi, Mian Akhtar Husayn and Faiz Ali Shah.
 However, Qasemi could only spend two years in Deoband, due to an illness.
 After returning to Bengal and recovering from his illness, he was unable to return to Deoband due to the Visa policy of India.
 He therefore enrolled for one year at Al-Jamiah al-Arabiyyah al-Islamiyyah Jiri, a madrasa in Patiya, Chittagong that was modelled on the Deobandi methodology.
 After spending some time there under the likes of Abdul Wadud Chatgami, Saleh Ahmad Chatgami and Mufti Nurul Haq, he set off for Lahore in West Pakistan, where he became a student at Jamia Ashrafia, graduating from the faculty of Hadith and tafsir.
 Among his teachers were Idris Kandhlawi, Jamil Ahmed Thanvi, Ziaul Haq Kembelpuri, Yaqub Hazarvi, Ghulam Mustafa Hanafi, Abdul Ghani Sunni and Rasul Khan.
 In 1960, he studied tafsir with Ahmed Ali Lahori.
-In the realm of tasawwuf, he was a murid (disciple) of Hussain Ahmed Madani.
+In the realm of tasawwuf, he was a murid (disciple) of Hussain Ahmad Madani.